 You will be part of a diverse and inclusive organization that:

 - Makes a positive difference in the communities we serve.

 - Offers a comprehensive compensation and benefits program (including Defined Benefit Pension Plan – OMERS/OTPP).

 - Offers potential for career growth and advancement.

-To apply to this posting, click the “Apply” icon.
-Please submit your resume and cover letter quoting the stated job posting id prior to March 11, 2022.
+To apply to this posting, click on the “Apply” icon.
+Please submit your resume and cover letter quoting job posting TRCA-122-22 prior to midnight on March 10, 2022.

 All new hires are required to be fully vaccinated against Covid-19 as a precondition to being hired by TRCA.
 TRCA will comply with its obligations pursuant to the Ontario Human Rights Code and any other applicable legislation.

 While the Toronto and Region Conservation Authority (TRCA) thanks all applicants for their interest, only those under consideration will be contacted for interviews.
 Please be advised that successful incumbent(s) may be required to undergo a vulnerable sector screening and/or driver’s abstract check as a part of the final step in the hiring process.